 In real life I have a PhD in Astrophysics, however I've left academia behind.
 I play many 2-player games with my spouse.
-No kids, but we do have two furry dungeon pet kitties.
+No kids, but we do have three furry dungeon pet kitties.
 Some games that fail to impress at 4-5 have remarkable life at 2, Macao

 and At the Gates of Loyang

 come to mind.
 Some games get considerably more interesting like Colossal Arena